lena-kilian/lena-kilian.github.io/abm/index.md

 ### <a name="3.2"></a>3.2 Alternative endings: Stopping the animation using a generator function

 As an add-on the animation stopping with a function was timed.
-Thus `time` had to be imported in addition to the packages from [section 3.1](#3.1).
+Thus `time` had to be imported in addition to the modules from [section 3.1](#3.1).

 ```
 import time